Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory: Introduction

-String theoretic arguments predict that the ADHM theory of curves should be related to the local Donaldson-Thomas theory of curves defined in \cite{MNOP-I,MNOP-II,BP,OP}.
-In sections (\ref{admpairs}), (\ref{adhmadmsect}) we show that the relative Beilinson spectral sequence \cite{orlov} relates stable ADHM sheaves with $E_\infty=\CO_X$ on a smooth projective curve $X$ to stable pairs \cite{LePoitierA,LePoitierB,stabpairs-I} on the projective plane bundle $Y=\mathrm{Proj}(\CO_X\oplus M_1\oplus M_2)$ over $X$.
-The later have been recently employed by Pandharipande and Thomas \cite{stabpairs-I} as a new curve counting device on smooth projective threefolds (see \cite{stabpairs-II,stabpairs-III} for further results.)
-As mentioned above, similar relations between quiver sheaves and the relative Beilinson monad have been previously found in \cite{szendroi-2005, benzvi-2006}.
-However, the connection to the local Donaldson-Thomas theory of curves via stable pairs is new, and relies heavily on the stability condition (\ref{adhmstab}).
+As explained in the beginning of the introduction, string theoretic arguments predict that the ADHM theory of curves should be related to the local Donaldson-Thomas theory of curves defined in \cite{MNOP-I,MNOP-II,BP,OP}.
+In sections (\ref{admpairs}), (\ref{adhmadmsect}) we show that the relative Beilinson spectral sequence \cite{orlov} identifies stable ADHM sheaves with $E_\infty=\CO_X$ on a smooth projective curve $X$ with stable pairs \cite{LePoitierA,LePoitierB,stabpairs-I} on the projective plane bundle $Y=\mathrm{Proj}(\CO_X\oplus M_1\oplus M_2)$ over $X$.
+The later have been recently employed by Pandharipande and Thomas \cite{stabpairs-I} as a new curve counting device on smooth projective threefolds (see \cite{stabpairs-II,stabpairs-III} for further results.) and are conjecturally related to Donaldson-Thomas theory.

-In order to establish a connection between stable ADHM sheaves and stable pairs, we introduce in section (\ref{admpairs}) (see definition (\ref{admissible})) a new class of objects -- called admissible pairs -- which provide a natural intermediate construction between stable pairs and stable ADHM sheaves.
-Admissible pairs are proven to be equivalent to stable pairs in proposition (\ref{flatness}) and they are also naturally related to stable ADHM sheaves with $E_\infty = \CO_X$ by the relative Beilinson spectral sequence (proposition \ref{correspA}).
-Admissible pairs are characterized by a pair $(d,n)$ of numerical invariants defined in (\ref{admissible}).
-The main properties of admissible pairs derived from \cite{LePoitierA,LePoitierB,stabpairs-I} are summarized by the following theorem. \begin{theo} $(i)$ There exists a quasi-projective moduli space $\mfm_{Adm}(Y,d,n)$ over $\IC$ of admissible pairs on $Y$ with fixed numerical invariants $(d,n)$.
+The identification between ADHM sheaves with trivial framing and stable pairs is most conveniently formulated in terms of a new class of objects -- admissible pairs -- introduced in section (\ref{admpairs}).
+Admissible pairs are characterized by a pair $(d,n)\in \IZ_{\geq 1}\times \IZ$ of numerical invariants defined in (\ref{admissible}) and satisfy the following properties derived from \cite{LePoitierA,LePoitierB,stabpairs-I}. \begin{theo} $(i)$ There exists a quasi-projective moduli scheme $\mfm_{Adm}(Y,d,n)$ over $\IC$ of admissible pairs on $Y$ with fixed numerical invariants $(d,n)$.